Qarik-Group/show-me-secrets/README.md

 # Displays environment variables and /secrets folders

+The primary purpose of this application was to show how a service instance from Service Catalog could appear as both a set of environment variables or files on the file system.

 ![show-me-secrets](docs/show-me-secrets-demo.png)

 To deploy the sample Ruby/Sinatra application with a service instance/binding from your Service Catalog: